Gradient Diffusion: Sensitivity-Matrix Co-Simulation Enables Activity Adaptation and Learnable Plasticity in Neural Simulators: Results

 The goal of homeostatic control is to minimize an instantaneous error $e\left(V, \mathbf s\right)$.
 For simplicity, we can assume that this error is a single element of $\mathbf s$, the integrated loss term $\mathbf s_0 = \int_0^t l(v, \mathbf s)$ such that $e(V, \mathbf s) = \mathbf s_0$.
 Now, we can interpret gradient descent as an dynamical system with learning rate $\alpha$:

 The parameters are now diffusive ion species, where fast diffusion of gradient updates $\xi$ enables non-local tuning.
-A gradient-forgetting parameter $\lambda$ is not required to accommodate for the updated values of $\theta$ which are not reflected yet in $\varjac{\mathbf s}{\theta}$ and to make sure the gradients do not explode for long running simulations.
+A gradient-forgetting parameter $\lambda$ is not required to accommodate for the updated values of $\theta$ which are not yet reflected in $\varjac{\mathbf s}{\theta}$.
+We add this term to make sure the gradients do not explode for long running simulations.
 We denote these adjusted gradients with a prime ($'$):

-We applied homeostatic control to the Hodgkin-Huxley system, to tune the frequency of single neurons.
+We applied the homeostatic control as described above to the Hodgkin-Huxley system, to tune the frequency of single neurons.
 Frequency was derived from the state dynamics (\cref{fig:sto}G, top).
-Homeostatic control enables Hodgkin-Huxley neurons to tune, within a simulation, their frequency response to a varying noise input.
+Homeostatic control enables Hodgkin-Huxley neurons to tune, during simulation runtime, their frequency response in the presence of a varying noise input.
 Given appropriate balancing of $\alpha$ and $\lambda$, this leads to a stable system (see \cref{fig:sto}G, Methods).
-The same method can be applied to tune for different target frequencies (\cref{fig:sto}H).
+The same method can be applied to tune for a range of target frequencies (\cref{fig:sto}H).
 In the network setting, homeostatic tuning also stably enables frequency-tuning, although at a lower learning rate (\cref{fig:sto}I).

+\paragraph{Activity Adaptation for Adaptable and Composable Brain Models} Current brain simulations are often touted as brittle `glass models', that show the desired behaviour solely in their regime of interest~\cite{almog2016realistic}.
+Introduction of brain models in new environments, new compositions of neurons, addition of new areas, or plasticity-driven changes in input often break these models.
+Homeostasis makes neurons behave similarly across varying environments in biology, but currently not in simulations, as shown by this brittleness.
+Introducing automatic homeostasis to neurons, brain simulations become more adaptable and composable.
+For instance, when considering neurons that should have a spiking frequency of around 3 Hz, changes in connectivity bring the neurons behaviour outside its biological operation range.
+When automatic homeostasis is employed, the neuron can maintain its healthy frequencies, under addition, removal or composition of networks.
+This leads to more scalable brain models, than can be combined and composed across vastly larger scales than currently possible.

+\paragraph{Towards Meta-Learning to Study Plasticity} Biological systems are intrinsically homeostatic and the study of such systems has been limited to manually designed studies.
+The automatic homeostatic mechanism (\cref{eq:paramsovertime,eq:forget}) could, in principle, be fully implemented in a biological system, though we do not expect biology to explicitly implement gradient descent.

+The study of biological mechanism that underlie neural changes, ie plasticity, could thus be aided by gradient-based systems.
+As plasticity is the underlying mechanism for learning, finding mechanisms that perform activity dependent plasticity is effectively a form of meta-learning.

+To show how our method applies to this scenario we meta-learn a homeostatic plasticity mechanism, whereby a given target firing frequency $f_{tgt}$, dynamically adapts the input gain and channel densities to bring the neurons to behave in a specified regime.